Proper (Re)Factoring

 Don’t factor your code too early!
 There are plenty of organizational patterns that are essentially universal in an application.

-• Having a src directory
+- Having a

-• utils - every project
+- every projectroutes

-• routes/views - web anything
+- web anything

 These will probably exist in all of your applications/projects/whatever.
 Dont be afraid of using them.
 But let your applicaiton be abstract in the beginning.
 Don’t rush to set a structure for how things should be organized, what should constitues a module, what should be a class (or shouldn’t), making hooks, making utilities, etc. Just write the code, make the application work, WRITE THE TESTS (re-read that 1000x, get it tattooed on your body, paint it on the walls.
 Please.
 Write.
 Tests.), write documentation, know what it all does.